bean-frog/pi-neopixel/README.md

 - **Get a Raspberry Pi** and install Raspberry Pi OS.
 For detailed instructions, refer to the [Official RPi Instructions](https://www.raspberrypi.com/documentation/computers/getting-started.html).

+- The Raspberry Pi Imager will give you several options for which operating system to install.
+Choose Raspberry Pi OS 64 bit (which should be the first one)

 - Complete all the setup/installation steps and reboot when prompted.